 IOSH "Managing Safely" Refresher

 Note: The above courses are all held at Bankfield and are 9.30am - 4.30pm.

 Designed to compliment existing local services, Lifeworks has an excellent track record in equipping, delegates for a speedy return into work, volunteering, or further education.

 The course is not PowerPoint based and not a CV writing course.
 It is a course that responds to the needs of the individual.

-It is a 4 - 5 day course tailored specifically towards helping ex-Forces personnel secure the future they want.
-For more information, visit: LifeWorks .
+It is a 4/5 day course tailored specifically towards helping ex-Forces personnel secure the future they want.
+For more details, visit: LifeWorks .

 The Covenant Fund (which replaced the 'Community Covenant Grant Scheme' on 1st September 2015) is to support the community covenant and to fund local projects that bring together the civilian and armed forces communities.